erinmclaughlin/Hubballi/README.md

 # Hubballi ಹುಬ್ಬಳ್ಳಿ
 =====

 Hubballi is a Kannada and Latin typeface designed by [Erin McLaughlin](http://www.erinmclaughlin.com).
+Hubballi is a monolinear typeface with an informal, friendly appearance.
+It was created by drawing a skeleton form in RoboFont that was then expanded via the "[Outliner](https://github.com/typemytype/RoboFontExtensions/tree/master/outliner)" extension by Frederik Berlaen.
+It is my intention to expand the design to additional weights, due to the relative ease of the skeleton/Outliner workflow.

 Hubballi will be available for free via the Google Web Fonts project.